MacMbizo/data-analysis-using-R/README.md

 # data-analysis-using-R
-Analysis of Billboard 100 data with R
+Analysis of Billboard 100 data with R.

-I  will download the file.